developer-friendly/blog/docs/index.md

 ---
-title: Developer Friendly Blog
+title: Site Reliability Engineering Blog
-description: A blog for engineers, by engineers, with heavy focus on Site Reliability Engineering.
+description: Kubernetes, GitOps, Infrastructure as Code, and more.
 hide:
   - navigation
 ---